frappe/frappe_io_2014/frappe_io/templates/statics/webnotes/jobs.md

 # Jobs

-<p class="lead">Web Notes Technologies Pvt Ltd is a Mumbai based Open Source Software Development Company.
-The Frappe platform and ERPNext product are created and maintained by us.</p>
+<p class="lead">Web Notes Technologies Pvt Ltd is a Mumbai based Open Source Software Development Company.</p>

+If you are passionate, obsessive and persistent Software Developer, Designer or Writer, someone who believes in the long term, values quality and believes that honesty is above everything else, we want to know you.

+<a href="/join-us" class="btn btn-default">Apply for a position</a>

+---

 Here are some roles for which we are always looking for candidates.